kstaas/yatc-socketio/README.md

 * Track high-scores.
 * Show how far the player is from getting the top bonus.
 * Show what the player's score would be for unscored categories.
+* Fix chat output so it doesn't scroll the game off the screen.